AndyBrunner/Domino-JAddin/docs/README.md

 **Create JAR container**

-There are many tools available to create JAR containers, but the easiest way is to use the command line.
+There are many tools available to create JAR containers.
+The easiest way is to use the command line.

 `jar cvmf MANIFEST.MF AddinName.jar AddinName.class JAddin.class JAddinThread.class`

 **Install Application**

-Copy this JAR container to the `domino/ndext` directory.
-This directory is automatically searched by the RunJava task for any Java class to load.
+Copy the JAR container to the `domino/ndext` directory.
+This directory is automatically searched by the RunJava task for any Java classes to load.

 **Run application**